truenas/documentation/static/includes/TNHardwareGuide.md

 {{< /expand >}}

 {{< hint type=important >}}
-TrueNAS SCALE does not officially support T10-DIF drives.
-Users on our forums have developed [a workaround for using T10-DIF drives in TrueNAS SCALE](https://www.truenas.com/community/threads/troubleshooting-disk-format-warnings-in-bluefin.106051/), but using unsupported storage devices imposes data-loss risks.
+TrueNAS does not officially support T10-DIF drives.
+Users on our forums have developed [a workaround for using T10-DIF drives in TrueNAS](https://www.truenas.com/community/threads/troubleshooting-disk-format-warnings-in-bluefin.106051/), but using unsupported storage devices imposes data-loss risks.
 {{< /hint >}}

 ### Storage Device Sizing